What is robot skin?

 Topic 03

-Where robot skin is most searched
+Where robot skin is used

 Common questions